Aneesh-382005/Audio-Deepfake-Detection/README.md

 ## Overview

 This repository contains the implementation for Momenta’s Audio Deepfake Detection assessment.
-Having Explored various SotA architectures, I have decided to go with the AASIST-L model - A graph attention-based architecture.
+Having Explored various SoTA architectures, I have decided to go with the AASIST-L model - A graph attention-based architecture.

 ## Research & Selection